pdf-raku/PDF-raku/README.md

 PDF's opened with `:repair`, FDF or JSON files).
 A new section is appended to the PDF that contains only updated and newly created objects.
 This method can be used as a fast and efficient way to make small updates to a large existing PDF document.
-    - `:diffs(IO::handle $fh)` - saves just the updates to an alternate location.
+    - `:diffs(IO::Handle $fh)` - saves just the updates to an alternate location.
 This can be later appended to the base PDF to reproduce the updated PDF.

 - `$doc.save-as("mydoc-2.pdf", :compress, :rebuild, :update)`
 Saves a new document, including any updates.
 Options: